Koshcher/koshak-layout/index.md

 ![Layout image](img/layout.png)

+The original idea was to create a layout as fast as possible.
+However, in the process, I decided to think about convenience and balance in the process.
+Thus, creating a layout for both fast typers and users who value convenience.

 ## Why balance?

 Below are the average percentages for each hand.
 QWERTY has about a 4% lean towards the left while Colemak leans to